 What should you do to help keep your skin soothed and healthy?
 Wash your face less, pro-actively switching out strongly cleansing washes for gently acting alternatives.

 How often do you wash your face?
 What do you use?
-Wondering whether there’s mild, gentle surfactants in your pick?
+Wondering whether there are mild, gentle surfactants in your pick?
 Tell me what you use below and we’ll take a look together…

 Cheryl Woodman is a scientist & award winning skincare formulator who’s more friend next door than bow tie wearing professor.
 As creator of Honesty For Your Skin her aim is to help you care for your skin in the best ways possible.
 She’s founder of the natural & fragrance free skincare brand Honesty while also hosting 1 to 1 skincare coaching to help you get your best skin yet.
 Find out more here.